scverse/scanpy/README.rst

 Scanpy – Single-Cell Analysis in Python
 =======================================

-Scanpy is a scalable Python-based toolkit for analyzing single-cell gene expression data.
+Scanpy is a scalable toolkit for analyzing single-cell gene expression data.
 It includes preprocessing, visualization, clustering, pseudotime and trajectory inference, differential expression testing and simulation of gene regulatory networks.
 The Python-based implementation efficiently deals with data sets of more than one million cells and enables easy integration of advanced machine learning algorithms.

 Getting started
 ---------------